ZaychikLiu/ZaychikLiu.github.io/_pages/about.md

 ## 🎉Basic Infromation

-My name is Feiyang Liu（刘飞扬）, I am a sophomore undergraduate majoring in Intelligent Science and Technologyat the School of Automation at South China University of Technology.
+My name is Feiyang Liu（刘飞扬）, I am a sophomore undergraduate majoring in Intelligent Science and Technologyat the School of Automation at South China University of Technology.（华南理工大学）

 ## 🔥News

-* I am now searching for remote intern and summer intern, please contact me if you are interested!
+* I am now searching for summer intern, please contact me if you are interested!
-* I am going to UCSD/UT-Austin as a visiting student from 2024.9 to 2025.1.
+* I am going to UCSD as a visiting student from 2024.9 to 2025.1.
 Welcome future classmates!
 I look forward to interacting with you all!
+* I am searching for collaborator to springt for AAAI 2025, the areas I would like to collaborate on are physical simulation/generated gait and video understanding/multimodality.

 ## 📑Publications and Projects